Invarion/invarion-docs/docs/rapidpath/installation-preferences-and-adminstration/invarion-launcher-client-screen.md

 sidebar_position: 2

 ---
-# Invarion Launcher Client Intro Screen
+# Invarion Launcher Client Screen

 Once downloaded, you can login to the Launcher using the username and password provided by Invarion.